 Robin sensed it was better to let the girl be and let her own thoughts drift far beyond the immediate situation.

 In some ways, Rick was not unlike her father or her mother.
 Her dad, a top NASA scientist, had always been more comfortable withdrawn into himself while poring over code or formulas.
 Her mom was more outgoing, but it was a professional necessity.
-A surgeon with a specialty in gynecology, she had one of the largest and most respected practices in Orange County.
+A surgeon with a specialty in cardiology, she had one of the largest and most respected practices in Orange County.

 Although both her parents were devoted to their children, parenting and careers left little time for each other and neither really had the inclination to leave their respective worlds.
 They had drifted apart, divorcing when Robin was thirteen.